marlon-rodrigues/SDC-Traffic-Signs-P2/Writeup.md

 | 0.00000000e+00				    | 50 km/h   							|

-For the 8th image, the model is not so sure that this is a "50 km/h" sign (probability of 9.93587136e-01), but the image contain a "80 km/h".
+For the 8th image, the model is not so sure that this is a "50 km/h" sign (probability of 9.93587136e-01), but the image contain a "80 km/h" sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|